buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_1_First_Smart_Contract.md

 let helloResource <- acct.load<@HelloWorld.HelloAsset>(from: /storage/Hello)
 ```

-This line is a doing a bunch of things.
+This line is doing a bunch of things.
 We start with `acct`, this is the account which has the resource.
 We call the `load` function.
 We specify the type with `<@HelloWorld.HelloAsset>` (this is why we imported the contract).
 We pass in the location at `from: /storage/hello`.

 The code almost just *tells* you what it's doing.
 This is why I love Cadence, it's so explanatory if you understand the syntax.